CSCI3540U/CTF_Final_Project/README.md

 This project contains the requirements for the end-of-term major project, where students will create capture the flag (CTF) challenges.

 Please add the names and GitHub usernames of all group members, as of the time of project submission, to the table below.
-If only 3 members, you may delete that row.
+If you have fewer than 5 members, you may delete the extra row(s).

 | #  | Full Name            | GitHub Username |
 | -- | -------------------- | --------------- |